dariaphoebe/littlebox/README.md

 LittleBox
 =========

-In developing Klout's iOS application, we ended up building a variety of internal application classes that were not specific to Klout, but contained behaviors that are broadly applicable to many iOS applications.
-We moved this code out of the proprietary application and put it here in an external library for release to the open source community.
-As such, the library doesn't exclusively tackle any one major problem, nor does it provide a comphrehensive framework for app development in general.
-Think of it as a grab-bag of useful, single-purpose tools.
-Read on for an overview of what's inside.
+Little Box, Big iOS Tools

+LittleBox is a grab-bag of single-purpose tools which will be useful in some way or another in almost any iOS application.
+The code originated as internal supporting classes and utilities written at Klout for use in our iPhone application.
+We chose the pieces of code that were the best encapsulated and most useful, then teased them out of our application and into this library.
+We also added substantial documentation in the form of well-formatted comments throughout the code.
+Read on for a detailed list of what's inside.

 Please note: this release (v0.9) is considered unstable.
-We do use all of these classes our production application, however not every use case has the benefit of being hardened in that context.
+We do use all of these classes in our production application, however not every use case has the benefit of being hardened in that context.
 The public interfaces are also subject to change as we iterate and gather feedback.
 Please be sure to test your usage thoroughly, and we welcome your fixes, improvements, and suggestions.

 Included functionality:
 -----------------------